ebs-universe/cefkivy/README.md

 Gradual development is continuing in the background as of March 2022.
 The next release, with further fixes for basic functionality, should be published by the end of April 2022.

+Pending functionality :
+  - Popups still don't work and are universally blocked.

+### v66.0.5, March 2022

   - JS injection reintroduced for Keyboard management.
   - Default Keyboard mode changed back to local.
+  - Keyboard events changed to use on_text_input instead of on_key_*.
+This removes the complexity of keycode processing.
+'Special' characters are still handled the old way.
+  - Virtual Keyboard more or less works.
+Enter key doesn't seem to be intuitive, might need work.

 ### v66.0.4, March 2022